A great beer satisfies on many levels. It quenches the thirst, appeals to the eye, electrifies your taste buds and also

 1. Toppling Goliath Brewing Company Kentucky Brunch Brand Stout

-The top beer on our list has a robust flavor, enchanting aroma and rich mocha profile – this beer is just an absolute treat.
-Toppling Goliath Brewing Company’s Kentucky Brunch Brand Stout is creamy and satisfying, loaded with coffee and is one of the best-tasting beers to drink.
+Robust flavor, enchanting aroma and rich mocha profile – this beer is just an absolute treat.
+Toppling Goliath Brewing Company’s Kentucky Brunch Brand Stout is creamy and satisfying, loaded with coffee and is one of the pound for pound best-tasting beers to drink.

 From the breathtaking bouquet to the lip-licking maple aftertaste you’re going to fall hard for KBBS.

 If you can find it.
 Because if there’s one downside here, it’s not with the liquor, but with the fact it’s not widely distributed.

 If you have the opportunity though don’t waste a second snapping up this top-rated beer.
 One of the great tastings, higher ABV beers you’ll find at 12%

 2. Westvleteren XII (Abdij St. Sixtus)

 There are 10 Trappist monasteries in the world that brew.
 Almost none were known outside the local European communities where they are located.
 Now, of course, people know a lot about the tradition of monks brewing beer.